donaldwuid/unreal_source_explained/main/rendering.md

 - `TChunkedArray<FMeshDrawCommand> FDynamicMeshDrawCommandStorage::MeshDrawCommands`

 And the static and dynamic draw commands are built by these following calls,
 ![](assets/mdp_AddMeshBatch_BuildMeshDrawCommands.png)

-Dynamic draw commands, since they are view-dependant and stored in `FViewInfo`, they are initiated from `FMobileSceneRenderer::InitViews()` or `FSceneRenderer::ComputeViewVisibility()`, and both of them go to `GenerateDynamicMeshDrawCommands()`.
+If a static mesh's vertex factory are view-dependant, their mesh draw commands are stored in `FViewInfo`, so they are initiated from `FMobileSceneRenderer::InitViews()` or `FSceneRenderer::ComputeViewVisibility()`, and both of them go to `GenerateDynamicMeshDrawCommands()`.
 Static draw commands, since they ared stored in the `FScene`, they are initiated from `FScene::AddPrimitive()`, which of cause, right after the primitive is added to the scene.
 After that, both the dynamic and static draw commands share the same remaining code path from `FMobileBasePassMeshProcessor::AddMeshBatch()` to `FMeshPassProcessor::BuildMeshDrawCommands<..>()`.

-# Acceleration
+And in `FMeshDrawCommandPassSetupTask::AnyThreadTask()`, it finally handles movable mesh's mesh draw command.